Thomas Massie KY-04

 In July 2021, Massie voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed the House, 407–16.[72]
 In September 2021, he was the only Republican to vote against $1 billion of funding for Israel’s Iron Dome missile defense system.[73][74]

-In May 2022, Massie was the only member of the House of Representatives to vote against a non-binding resolution denouncing antisemitism.
+In May 2022, Massie was the only member of the House of Representatives to vote against a non-binding resolution denouncing antisemitism and opposition to Israel.
 Massie tweeted that he voted against the bill because it promoted censorship.[75]

 On April 16, 2024, he co-sponsored a motion to vacate filed by Marjorie Taylor Greene in an attempt to oust House speaker Mike Johnson.[76]